-The RCPCH is making some changes to the way our staff work in Wales, Scotland and Northern Ireland.
-Since the start of the COVID-19 crisis, our devolved nations team – like staff across the whole organisation – have worked remotely.
+In November 2020, we made some changes to the way our staff work in Wales, Scotland and Northern Ireland.
+Since the start of the COVID-19 crisis, our devolved nations team – like staff across the whole organisation – worked remotely.
 Initially, this was an emergency response to the first lockdown.
 The UK’s governments mandated that we should all work from home if we could.
 In Wales that hasn’t changed since March 2020.
-The Welsh Government has made it clear that they see this as a long term change to help the environment and economy by reducing traffic, pollution and noise as well as giving workers greater flexibility.
+The Welsh Government made it clear that they see this as a long term change to help the environment and economy by reducing traffic, pollution and noise as well as giving workers greater flexibility.

 During this time, the College has been involved in a huge amount of advocacy and influencing policy both with the Westminster Government and the Welsh Government.
 We have been active around high profile issues including re-opening schools, child protection, free school meals and providing information resources for parents who may be confused about accessing health services during this pandemic.
 This increased demand for advocacy and policy development is likely to be with us in the long term; we hope children will benefit from our work.

 After several months of working from home, members of staff working in our devolved nations team and the College’s Senior Management Team agreed that this is a model they’d like to work to in the longer term.
 The technology held up well and has enabled us to work effectively in this way, delivering guidance, advocacy work, member meetings and regular engagement with governments and other stakeholders online.
 In Wales, this has included a series of meetings with clinical leads to guide us through the Covid pandemic and a meeting of our Executive Committee.
 We’re continuing to learn and try new ideas and technology to make sure this works for staff and members and we are working through different practicalities in the three devolved nations.
 We are confident we can make this work and be responsive both to the needs of our members and our staff.